Conjunction (astronomy): 1953 BC

 On February 27, 1953, BC, Mercury, Venus, Mars and Saturn formed a group with an angular diameter of 26.45 arc minutes.
-Jupiter was on the same day only a few degrees away, so that on this day all 5 bright planets could be found in an area measuring only 4.33 degrees.
-David Pankenier and David Nivison have suggested that this conjunction occurred at the beginning of the Xia dynasty in China.
+On the same day, Jupiter was only a few degrees away, so that on this day all five bright planets could be found in an area measuring only 4.33 degrees.
+This was described by David Pankenier in 1984 and later by Kevin Pang.

+They, as well as David Nivison have suggested that this conjunction occurred at the beginning of the Xia dynasty in China.